-In Our Nature shares the stories of changemakers using nature to bridge divides—and reveals how a more connected, resilient future might already be taking root.
+In Our Nature shares the stories of changemakers using nature and education to bridge divides—and reveals how a more connected, resilient future might already be taking root.

 What if environmental education were seen not as a luxury, but as essential to mental health, civic connection, and strong communities?

-And what happens when young people, no matter their background or political stripe, are given the chance to connect with the nature that connects us all?
+And what happens when people of all ages, no matter their background or political stripe, are given the chance to connect with the nature that connects us all?

 Watch the In Our Nature trailer!